granadahfg/granadahfg.github.io/index.md

   url="assets/img/sesame.jpg"
 %}

-When studying China, we notice another interesting trend.
+While studying China, we notice another interesting trend.
 Traditionally, most sesame seeds were produced in Asia (specifically India, Myanmar, and China).
 Since 2010 however, various central and southern african countries have drastically increased their sesame seed production.
 At the same time production in China and India have decreased.

 <iframe
     src="assets/html/sesame_trade.html"